helidon-io/helidon/DEV-GUIDELINES.md

 3. When referencing other Helidon modules, use ${project.version} as a version
 4. In pom.xml of a module, always define a "name" tag and follow naming conventions already used
     1. For project module: Helidon ${module_name} Project
     2. For java module: Helidon ${module_name}
+    3. The name should be "reactor" friendly - it should not overflow
+    4. The name is a name, not a sentence - it does not have to be grammatically correct
 5. All java modules that are expected to be used by our users MUST be defined in our [bom pom](bom/pom.xml)
-6. Bundles may be created, though we still must give our users the freedom to pick and choose modules directly
+6. Bundles may be created, thoua sengh we still must give our users the freedom to pick and choose modules directly
 7. Java EE components and Microprofile specifications should be in "provided" scope unless you are implementing the spec itself
 8. Carefully choose scope for dependencies on other helidon modules (e.g. microprofile extensions should have